 Why Device-Level Controls Work When Platform Bans Fail

-When Australia banned under-16s from social media, it revealed a fundamental truth about online safety: where you enforce the rules matters more than what the rules are.
+When Australia banned under-16s from social media and Karnataka followed with a similar ban in India, they revealed a fundamental truth about online safety: where you enforce the rules matters more than what the rules are.

 Platform-level bans rely on: